Staffbase/gitops-github-action/README.md

           dockerpassword: ${{ secrets.DOCKER_PASSWORD }}
           # This is the name of the Docker image for your service.
           dockerimage: private/diablo-redbook
+          # The build arguments you need to pass ti the service
+          dockerbuildargs: "--build-arg ARG1='one' --build-arg ARG2='two'"
           gitopstoken: ${{ secrets.GITOPS_TOKEN }}
           # The gitopsdev, gitopsstage and gitopsprod values are used to specify which files including the YAML path which should be updated with the new image.
           # ATTENTION 1: You must use |- to remove the final newline in the string, otherwise the GitHub Action will fail.